I’ve got good news for you today: You can create new neural pathways until the day you die.

 From myth about aging #7: the way you age is not dependent on your genes.
 75% of the way that you age is in your control – which means your environment, lifestyle and behavior have more of an impact on the way that you age vs the 25% attributed to your genes.

-Tip: Your behavior is everything when it comes to rewiring your brain, so taking daily micro-action to break bad habits is critical to successful aging, especially if you want to successfully age in place.
+Tip: Your behavior is everything when it comes to rewiring your brain.
+This means taking daily micro-steps to break bad habits is critical to successful aging, especially if you want to successfully age in place.

 According to researchers Linda Overstreet-Wadiche and Jacques Wadiche at the University of Alabama at Birmingham Department of Neurobiology, there are two major brain regions where you can increase neuroplasticity.
 These two regions have the ability to continually give birth to new neurons in adults: